CCA-Public/digital-archives-manual/guides/administration.md

 <a name="fixity"></a>
 ## Fixity checking and repair

 Fixity checks of all AIPs are conducted on a quarterly basis using the [Fixity](https://github.com/artefactual/fixity) application.
-Fixity's `scanall` function is run via the [cca-fixity](https://github.com/timothyryanwalsh/cca-fixity) scripts installed at `/var/archivematica/cca-fixity` on the Storage Service VM.
+Fixity's `scanall` function is run via the [cca-fixity](https://github.com/timothyryanwalsh/cca-fixity) scripts installed at `/var/archivematica/cca-fixity` on the Storage Service VM and called automatically on the second Friday of each January, April, July, and October via the crontab.
 Logs are saved on the Archivematica Storage Service server at `/var/log/cca-fixity`and results are emailed to the relevant administrators.

 If you must run a fixity check manually, use nohup to ensure that the process runs to completion in the background, even if your terminal session ends: